Jan-Emig/yt-confirmation-blocker/readme.md

 ## About

 *YouTube Confirmation Blocker* is a lightweight extension for chromium-based browsers to automatically commit YouTube's annoying "Video paused.
-Resume watching?" popups.
+Continue watching?" popups.

 **IMPORTANT: THis extension does not completely remove the popup functionality.
 It will only commit the popup and resume the current video.**